MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

   - [Azure Front Door](/azure/frontdoor/front-door-caching) provides Azure-native edge caching capabilities as well as routing features to divide static and dynamic content.
     - By creating the appropriate routing rules in Azure Front Door, `/static/*` traffic can be transparently redirected to static content.
   - More complex caching scenarios can be implemented using the [Azure CDN](https://azure.microsoft.com/services/cdn) service to establish a full-fledged content delivery network for significant static content volumes.
-    - The Azure CDN service will likely be more cost effective, but does not provide the same advanced routing and Web Application Firewall (WAF) capabilities which are recommended for other areas of an AlwaysOn application design.
+    - The Azure CDN service will likely be more cost effective, but does not provide the same advanced routing and Web Application Firewall (WAF) capabilities which are recommended for other areas of an application design.
 It does, however, offer further flexibility to integrate with similar services from third-party solutions, such as Akamai and Verizon.
   - When comparing the Azure Front Door and Azure CDN services, the following decision factors should be explored:
     - Can required caching rules be accomplished using the rules engine.
     - Size of the stored content and the associated cost.